CodeLouisville/FSJS-class-project/week1/readme.md

 Now, go back to `package.json` and look at the 'dependencies' section.
 Also, a new directory has appeared: `node_modules`

-This tells `npm` to download the 'express' package, save it in a newly created `node_modules` directory, and then add a line in `package.json` to make note of the fact that we need 'express' for this project (that's what the `--save` part does).
+The above command tells `npm` to download the 'express' package, save it in a newly created `node_modules` directory, and then add a line in `package.json` to make note of the fact that we need 'express' for this project (that's what the `--save` part does).

-## Sample project organization
+## Organize this thing
 When starting a project, a good practice is to lay out your directory structure and create some empty, basic files:
 ```
 .
-├── index.js          // Entry point
 ├── package.json
 └── src
     ├── config        // application configuration